ministryofjustice/modernisation-platform-ami-builds/teams/nomis/components/README.md

-Currently, components are built by the imagebuilder module at the same time as the pipeline.
+For shared components, see `../../../commonimages/components/`.

-Therefore, a component can only be built by a single pipeline.
-This is why the components are placed in sub-directories, with the same name as the associated image.
+Those components are built by a separate pipeline and support versioning.

-If components are intended to be shared across multiple images, then this folder probably should contain some terraform to build those shared components and the imagebuilder updated appropriately.
+Components that are only ever used by a single image can be placed here.
+Since they are only used by one image, the version number is kept in sync with that image, and previous versions of the component are deleted when the terraform applies.